Which are the best Oral-B electric toothbrush models? (Updated December 2019)

-This feature signals the user when they are applying too much pressure as they brush.
-[Vitality models do not have a pressure indicator.
-More details about this feature.]
+This feature signals to the user (via various methods with different models: flashing light, brush handle vibrations, phone app notifications) when too much pressure is being applied as they brush.
+The low-end Vitality and Pro 500 lines do not have a pressure indicator.

 c) Rechargeable battery.

-A criticism of Oral-B brushes in general is that their charging units only operate on 110V (US/Canada models) and not 220V systems.
+A general criticism of Oral-B toothbrushes in the past was that their charging units were only designed for use with 120-volt electrical systems (US/Canada models), and not 220-volt ones.
 (Depending on the voltage standards in your country, the reverse may be true.)

-All of the toothbrushes discussed on this page have handles (the part with a motor) that can be used with any style of Oral-B brush head.
+All of the toothbrushes discussed on this page come with a handle (the part you hold that houses the motor) that can be used with any style of Oral-B brush head.

-For this reason, in our model comparison we assign zero importance to which type originally comes packaged with a brush.
+For this reason, in our model comparisons, we assign zero importance to which type of head comes initially packaged with a brush.
 The head is a disposable item and one that you’ll be replacing in just 3 months or so anyway.
-At that time you can select a different style if you want.
+Then at that time, you can select a different style if you want.